andersonb97/RockinRobin/README.md

 The features that I create include TF-IDF scores and Sentiment for each tweet.
 The TF-IDF scores are created further down when I perform my semantic analyses.
 However, I generate the sentiment here.
 I generate two columns containing the positive percentage of words in the tweet and the negative percentage of words in the tweet.

-To generate positive and negative sentiment for each tweet I tokenize the words in each tweet, I then lemmatize the words before a sentiment is created.
-Using the lemmatized words the percentage of positive words in the tweet are calculated and the percentage of negative words in the tweet are calculated.
+To generate positive and negative sentiment for each tweet I tokenize the words in each tweet, I then lemmentize the words before a sentiment is created.
+Using the lemmentized words the percentage of positive words in the tweet are calculated and the percentage of negative words in the tweet are calculated.
 These two proportions are added into the dataset as 'sent_pos' as 'sent_neg'.

 #### Generate Sentiment for each Tweet